cloud2torial/neutrinoserver/README.md

 2.Redis-db
 3.Mongodb

-To run this project run the command "npm run start"
+To run this project run the command "npm install & npm run start"